foundersandcoders/coursebook/src/course/syllabus/application/comment-box/project.md

 - [ ] Display the number of characters as the user types (e.g. 87/140)
 - [ ] Give user feedback with custom styling on the comment box, when the user exceeds the character limit (e.g. with a coloured border)
 - [ ] Show the comment on the page when submitted

+{% box %}

-  > Note: we do not expect the comments to stay on the page when you refresh
+We do not expect the comments to stay on the page when you refresh

+{% endbox %}